AneezAmja/william-reed-tech-test/README.md

 Nitpick: I changed the function to a Descriptive Function Name rather than a function assigned to the window Object.
 This is purely due to the fact that this application is pertaining to one file, so there is not a need to have this function be global throughout the project.
 If this application grows, it may be beneficial to revert this particular change back.

-The next issue was to make the Related News and World News articles dynamic as currently they were staticly generated.
+The next issue was to make the Related News and Popular News articles dynamic as currently they were staticly generated.
 In order to maintain the coding convention, initally I implemented this in a similar manner as the existing code for the comments or body.
 Which can be seen here:

 ```
            //Related news